webhintio/hint/packages/hint/docs/user-guide/index.md

 permissions set up right out of the box.
 As a result, you won’t experience the error described above even if you install `webhint` globally.

+### What are we tracking

+The first time you run `webhint` we will ask you if you want to send us `limited usage information` to help us to build a better product.

+If you answer is `yes` every time you run sonarwhal, you will send us this information (if apply):

+* The configuration used in your analysis.
+* Packages missed or incompatible.
+* A new hint was created using the wizard.
+* Error creating a new hint using the wizard.
+* The configuration you have created using the wizard.
+* A new parser was created using the wizard.
+* Unhandled/Uncaught exceptions happens runing webhint.

+If you want to set up the tracking information without using a prompt, you have two options:

+* Run `webhint` with the parameter `--tracking on|off`.
+* Configure an environment variable `HINT_TRACKING` with the value `on` or `off`.

+In case you are using both of them, `--tracking on|off` will have more priority.

 <!-- Link labels: -->

 [homebrew]: https://brew.sh/